sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 ## Shadows of the Past

 The firelight flickered against cold stone walls.
 A young Surpanakha sat cross-legged, eyes wide but hardening.

 Raavani’s voice cut through the silence, smooth and sharp as a blade.

 “Win by any means,” she said, her breath a whisper of steel.
 “Mercy is a weakness.
 Power is the only truth.”

+She leaned closer, her shadow falling over Surpanakha.
+“Swords are for men who cannot think.
+A woman’s weapon is her mind.
+Words cut deeper than steel, and lies last longer than wounds.
+Let the men play with their arrows.
+We will shape the world with whispers.”

 Surpanakha nodded, the lesson burning into her like a brand.
 The world was a battlefield, and she would learn to fight with every shadow and lie.